Dasharo/docs/docs/variants/clevo_nv41/test-matrix.md

-# Test matrix - MSI Z690-A WIFI DDR4
+# Test matrix - Clevo NV41

 ## About